Justin Hawkins

-Justin David Hawkins (born 17 March 1975) is an English musician, singer and songwriter best known as the founder, lead singer, and lead guitarist of the Darkness.
+Justin David Hawkins (born 17 March 1975) is an English musician, Internet personality, singer, and songwriter best known as the founder, lead singer, and lead guitarist of The Darkness, of which his younger brother Dan is also a member.
 He is also the lead singer and guitarist for the band Hot Leg, formed in 2008 and now on hiatus.
+In 2021, Hawkins launched a YouTube channel entitled Justin Hawkins Rides Again, where he does comedic analysis on songs or artists in addition to covering news in the musical community.